Post job

 When it comes to soft skills, receptionists should have strong customer service skills above all else.
 Receptionists will act as the point of contact and correspondence for whom they are assisting, so great communication skills are also crucial.

-Below we've compiled a list of the most important skills for a receptionist.
-We ranked the top skills based on the percentage of receptionist resumes they appeared on.
+Below we've compiled a list of the most critical receptionist skills.
+We ranked the top skills for receptionists based on the percentage of resumes they appeared on.
 For example, 17.0% of receptionist resumes contained patients as a skill.
-Let's find out what skills a receptionist actually needs in order to be successful in the workplace.
+Continue reading to find out what skills a receptionist needs to be successful in the workplace.

 1. Patients